 In the stressful world of parenting teenagers, a request for a teen sleepover instantly raises a whole series of red flags.

 What happens if something goes wrong?
 How do you know whether the supervising parent is responsible?
 Is your teenager telling the truth?

-These are all legitimate questions that can race through your mind at just the thought of letting your teen spend a night away from home, let along a night at a coed sleepover.
+These are all legitimate questions that can race through your mind at just the thought of letting your teen spend a night away from home, let along a night at a coed sleepover in high school.

 If you allow teen sleepovers, you might even find yourself playing the role of the host parent and wondering what you can do to make sure the night goes smoothly.
 In either scenario, following the eight key rules below can help put your mind at ease and keep your teenager safe all night long.

 8 Tips for Teen Sleepovers: